VinhPham2106/Teams-Context-Assistant/BotIntelligenceEmulator/README.md

+# BotIntelligenceEmulator
-# Bot Intelligence Emulator
+The Bot Intelligence Emulator simulates a real-time meeting intelligence service that does the following:

-This will abstract away all the bot integrations, permissions, and other complexities of the bot framework.
-It will allow you to focus on the bot logic and how it interacts with the user.

-Compatible with the Transcript Emulator, it will allow you to test your bot logic in a simulated environment.
+- Receives Live Transcript Data by listening in on a WebSocket server for incoming transcript chunks from meetings.
+- Processes Transcripts in batches for efficient processing
+- Analyzes meeting content and generates helpful context using OpenAI GPT model.

+The emulator automatically identifies what the meeting is about from a predefined list of common meeting topics.
+It can suggest up to three relevant technical documentation links based on the context discussed.
+Any known acronyms are automatically detected and a definition is provided, with AI-generated definitions for any unknown definitions.

+This is just the surface.
+The nice thing about this is that it can be extended with different modules/agents (eg. Private Repositories, Private team dashboards, etc)